nkrmettu/mtc-infra-dev/README.md

-# mtc-infra-dev
+# This is a dev terraform repository for infra developers.
-MTC terraform repo thru TF
+## Infra was last modified by nkrmettu.